Brock Radunske: Career in Asia

-In May 2008, Radunske signed a one-year deal with Anyang Halla.

-In his first season with Halla, he earned his first point on Brad Fast's goal on 20 September 2008 vs High1 at Ko-yang Rink.
+In May 2008, Radunske signed a one-year deal with Anyang Halla, earning his first point on Brad Fast's goal on 20 September 2008 vs High1 in Goyang.
 He scored his first goal for Halla on 21 September 2008 vs High1 with 51 seconds in the game.
-Radunske scored his first goal in home building on 29 September 2008 vs Oji Eagles.

-Radunske scored his first hat trick as a Halla on 18 January 2009 vs Seibu Prince Rabbits.
+Radunske scored his first goal in home building on 29 September 2008 vs Oji Eagles and scored his first hat trick on 18 January 2009 vs Seibu Prince Rabbits.

 After leading the league with goals & points, Radunske was awarded four trophies including regular season MVP, the Best-forward, best scorer & best point.
 In February 2009 Radunske re-signed with Anyang Halla for a three-year deal.
 Radunske's three-year deal is the longest contract extension in the club's history including all imports among Korean pro-sports league.

 Radunske captured his first ever championship title, beating Nippon Paper Cranes series of 3–2 in the 2009–10 Asia League final.
 Radunske was named playoffs MVP.

 As of the 2013–14 season, he's team all-time leader with most Goals scored and Points accumulated.
-Radunske officially retired after 2017-2018 season.
+Radunske officially retired after 2017–2018 season.